- JOIN | SUPPORT TSHA

 GAYLOR CREEK.
 Gaylor (Gaylors) Creek rises three miles east of Cleveland in north central Liberty County (at 30°17' N, 94°58' W) and runs east for eleven miles through the East Texas piney woods region to its mouth on Gaylor Lake (at 30°16' N, 94°50' W).
 It traverses an area surfaced by clayey, loamy, and sandy soils that support black gum, water oak, beech, and elm trees as well as Indiangrass and switchgrass.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Barbara H. Fisher, "GAYLOR CREEK," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/rbg17.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Barbara H. Fisher, "Gaylor Creek," accessed April 28, 2017, http://www.tshaonline.org/handbook/online/articles/rbg17.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.